franc90/brag/README.md

 Requirements:
 * python 3.x
-* fzf on path
+ * fzf
+* grep
+* python3-venv (for dev)

-To install run `./install.sh`.
-Or if you want to install globally, then in project's root folder run `pip3 install .`.
+To install globally run `pip3 install .` in project's root folder.
+Script `install.sh` can be used to install in a separate virtual env instead.